cole-trapnell-lab/cufflinks/getting-started.md

 ##Install quick-start

 ###Required software
-Monocle runs in the [R statistical computing environment](http://www.r-project.org/).
+Cufflinks runs in the [R statistical computing environment](http://www.r-project.org/).
 You will need R version 3.0 or higher.
 You will need to install the following packages through CRAN:

 - VGAM
 - irlba